 Have a family communication plan so family members know how to let others know they are safe and have a plan for reuniting if separated.

-Keep a list of loose items that need to be brought in or tied down such as patio furniture, garbage cans, plants, pool filter, etc. Don’t forget the mailbox and TV antenna.
+Keep loose items that need to be brought in or tied down such as patio furniture, garbage cans, plants, pool filter, etc. Don’t forget the mailbox and TV antenna.

 Invest in a National Oceanic and Atmospheric Administration (NOAA) weather radio to keep track of what is going on.
 These broadcasts are sent out via VHF radio waves, so any receiver that can pick up such broadcasts will do.